The Slow WordPress Problem

 Step 3: Fix in Order of Impact

-- Caching — Biggest single improvement for most sites
+- Caching.
+Biggest single improvement for most sites

-- Images — Often the largest files on the page
+- Images.
+Often the largest files on the page

-- Plugins — Deactivate and test speed after each one
+- Plugins.
+Deactivate and test speed after each one

 Quick Wins (Do These Today)

-- Install WP Rocket — Or a free caching plugin
+- Install WP Rocket or a free caching plugin

-- Optimize images — Install ShortPixel or Imagify
+- Optimize images with ShortPixel or Imagify

 When to Consider a Rebuild